 Since the TLM102 is light in weight, that makes it really easy to position and capture a great natural acoustic guitar sound.

-Even though it is being pushed as a vocal mic its incredibly clear sound, and transparency makes it work exceptionally well with acoustic instruments.
+And even though the TLM 102 is being sold as a vocal mic, its incredibly clear sound and transparency make it work exceptionally well with acoustic instruments.

 5. Rode NT2A

 If you would like to capture the awesome natural sound for acoustic instrument at an affordable price, then the NT2A is a great choice for you.

 The NT2A comes packed with accessories, including a shock mount, pop filter, mic cable and bag.

 It is also a versatile mic that can work for vocals as well.